evennia/ainneve/README.md

 Use Evennia Contribs whenever it makes sense

-The online consensus at the time was to make Ainneve's theme something kinda like:  "Magic Dungeon For Sale" A stereotypical town with a bar, a smithy, an arena, and Ye-Olde-Magic shop...
-Next door to a "mega-dungeon" Where the dungeon would proc-gen every time it became empty.
+The online consensus at the time was to make Ainneve's theme something kinda like:  "Magic Dungeon For Sale" Simple.
-Simple.
 Lighthearted, and bonus points for puns.

+A stereotypical town with a bar, a smithy, an arena, and Ye-Olde-Magic shop...
+Next door to a "mega-dungeon"

+The dungeon would proc-gen every time it became empty.

 # Game System:

 To sum up our current game system:

 3 stats (names still being decided on)
-        Strength
+* Strength
-        Cunning
+* Cunning
-        Will
+* Will

-3 "resource" stats:  Health, Mana, and Stamina
+3 "resource" stats:
+* Health
+* Mana
+* Stamina

 6 classes to start with (names still being decided on)
-        Warrior [ Primary: Strength, Secondary: Cunning  ] Paladin [ Primary: Strength, Secondary: Will     ] Rogue   [ Primary: Cunning,  Secondary: Strength ] Bard    [ Primary: Cunning,  Secondary: Will     ] Shaman  [ Primary: Will,     Secondary: Strength ] Wizard  [ Primary: Will,     Secondary: Cunning  ]
+* Warrior [ Primary: Strength, Secondary: Cunning  ]
+* Paladin [ Primary: Strength, Secondary: Will     ]
+* Rogue   [ Primary: Cunning,  Secondary: Strength ]
+* Bard    [ Primary: Cunning,  Secondary: Will     ]
+* Shaman  [ Primary: Will,     Secondary: Strength ]
+* Wizard  [ Primary: Will,     Secondary: Cunning  ]

 classes can be swapped around, not permanent, this will be done at a "trainer" NPC.

-Each class would give you some unique abilities, each ability has a possible warmup and a cooldown timer 2d6 vrs a target number (6?
-7?) is a typical roll, modified +/- Races give a +1  to a couple of rolls
+Each class would give you some unique abilities, each ability has a possible warmup and a cooldown timer

+2d6 vrs a target number (6?
+7?) is a typical roll, modified +/-

+Races give a +1  to a couple of rolls

 Armor reduces damage

 Rings of protection type things could add to your defense target number.